tkohlmeier/protractor-beautiful-reporter/README.md

 * Filters (can display only Passed/Failed/Pending)
 * Inline Screenshots
 * Details (Browser/Session ID/OS)

+## Props

+This is built on top of [protractor-angular-screenshot-reporter](https://github.com/bcole/protractor-angular-screenshot-reporter), which is built on top of [protractor-html-screenshot-reporter](https://github.com/jintoppy/protractor-html-screenshot-reporter), which is built on top of [protractor-screenshot-reporter](https://github.com/swissmanu/protractor-screenshot-reporter).

+`protractor-beautiful-reporter` still generates a HTML report, but it is Angular-based and improves on the original formatting.

 ## Usage
 The `protractor-beautiful-reporter` module is available via npm: